By the Numbers

 2021 – National coverage will enable support for every child in Canada

 Our long-term goal is to be established as a national leader in fundraising and childhood cancer program funding all across Canada.
 Our 2021 goal is to raise over $10 million and to support childhood cancer programs in every region in Canada.
-This is an increase of more than 100% over 2015 program funding.
 This will ensure that every child and family in Canada that faces cancer will be supported, will have access to the best treatment and will have every opportunity for the best quality of life during and following treatment.

 On behalf of the 10,000 families across Canada living with childhood cancer, we thank everyone who has contributed.
 You are making a difference.